-Under EU regulations, processors can only use cold air and water to decontaminate poultry carcases.
+Under EU regulations, processors can only use cold air and water to decontaminate poultry carcasses.
 The ‘farm to fork’ principle of the EU aims at ensuring higher hygiene standards across all stages of production, rather than a particular disinfection method at the end of the process.

-Some might argue that it’s not surprising to hear that US regulators are unequivocal in their verdict that chlorinated chicken is perfectly safe.
+It’s not surprising to hear that US regulators are unequivocal in their verdict that chlorinated chicken is perfectly safe.
 They point out that the EU approves of the same methods to wash fruit and veg.

 In fact, the European Food Safety Regulator examined the use of chlorine treatment and agreed with the USDA, that “chemical substances in poultry are unlikely to pose an immediate or acute health risk for consumers.”